gasoto04/youtube-comments/README.md

 - Code
 - Data
 - Output
+The descriptions for each can be found below.

 #### Code
 This folder contains the Python files that were used in our analysis: